krother/Python3_Basics_Tutorial/introduction/installing_python.md

 * Python itself
 * a text editor

-Which to install, depends on your operating system.

-## On Ubuntu Linux

-By default, Python is already installed.
-In this tutorial however, we will use Python3 whenever possible.
-You can install it from a terminal window with:

-    sudo apt-get install python3
-    sudo apt-get install ipython3

-To check whether everything worked, type:

-    ipython3

-As a text editor, it is fine to start with **gedit**.
-Please make sure to change tabs to spaces via *Edit -> Preferences -> Editor -> tick 'Insert spaces instead of tabs'*.

-## On Windows

 A convenient way to install Python, an editor and many additional packages in one go is [**Anaconda**](https://store.continuum.io/cshop/anaconda/), a Python distribution with many pre-installed packages for scientific applications.

 After installing, you will need to launch the **Spyder** editor from the Start menu.